miguel-angel-monjas/master-thesis/cluster-management.md

 ```

 ## Enable password-less ssh
-Enabling password-less ssh connection between the instances can be tricky, as connections to the instances in the OpenStack cloud cannot be done but using password-less ssh with the private key used to deploy the instance s(inlab).
+Enabling password-less ssh connection between the instances can be tricky, as connections to the instances in the OpenStack cloud cannot be done but using password-less ssh with the private key used to deploy the instances (named `inlab`).
 That is, any instance in our OpenStack cloud already accepts ssh connections from clients with the inlab private key.
 Thus, making the private key available in the master note would be enough (if unsure about security, mind that any user able to connect to any OpenStack instance already have the private key).

-Thus, the simplest way to enable the ssh connection is simply to copy the inlab key (with OpenSSH format) to the /home/ubuntu/.ssh folder in the master node (using a secure FTP client).
-As we are using PuTTY to handle connections (we use a Windows box), a private key with proper OpenSSH format must be obtained from inlab.ppk.
+Thus, the simplest way to enable the ssh connection is simply to copy the inlab key (with OpenSSH format) to the `/home/ubuntu/.ssh` folder in the master node (using a secure FTP client).
+As we are using PuTTY to handle connections (we use a Windows box), a private key with proper OpenSSH format must be obtained from `inlab.ppk`.
 It can be done by means of PuTTYgen, by loading the private key and exporting it as an OpenSSH key.
-The resulting private key will be named id_rsa and subsequently uploaded to the master instance.
+The resulting private key will be named `id_rsa` and subsequently uploaded to the master instance.

 Once in the proper file, the file must be given the right permissions:
 ```bash
 chmod 0600 ~/.ssh/id_rsa
 ```

-Finally, the connection can be tested by using the following command (StrictHostKeyChecking=no used to avoid an interactive dialogue in the first connection):
+Finally, the connection can be tested by using the following command (`StrictHostKeyChecking=no` can be used to avoid an interactive dialogue in the first connection):
 ```bash
 ssh -o StrictHostKeyChecking=no hdfs-slave-1
 ssh -o StrictHostKeyChecking=no hdfs-slave-2
 ```

 If we do not want to leave the private key in the master instance, we can try an alternative schema, using the private key just to get access to the slave instances and removing it afterwards.
 First, we follow the procedures to handle the inlab private key in the master instance described previously (upload and permissions set).
-The result will be having a private key with proper permissions in ~/.ssh/id_rsa.
+The result will be having a private key with proper permissions in `~/.ssh/id_rsa`.

-Next, we need to create a new pair of public/private keys (mind the key names) that will be subsequently used to communications between the master and the slaves:
+Next, we need to create a new pair of public/private keys (mind the key names in order not to overwrite the existing key) that will be subsequently used to communications between the master and the slaves:
 ```bash
 ssh-keygen -t rsa -P '' -f ~/.ssh/idhdfs_rsa cat ~/.ssh/idhdfs_rsa.pub >> ~/.ssh/authorized_keys
 chmod 0600 ~/.ssh/authorized_keys
 ```

-Once created, we need to upload the public key to the slaves by means of ssh-copy-id.
+Once created, we need to upload the public key to the slaves by means of `ssh-copy-id`.
 ```bash
 ssh-copy-id -i ~/.ssh/idhdfs_rsa.pub hdfs-slave-1
 ssh-copy-id -i ~/.ssh/idhdfs_rsa.pub hdfs-slave-2
 ```

-Finally, we delete the inlab private key and rename the newly-created pair of keys so that the default file names are used:
+Finally, we delete the `inlab` private key and rename the newly-created pair of keys so that the default file names are used:
 ```bash
 rm ~/.ssh/id_rsa
 mv ~/.ssh/idhdfs_rsa ~/.ssh/id_rsa
 mv ~/.ssh/idhdfs_rsa.pub ~/.ssh/id_rsa.pub
 ```

-Verify that seamless ssh connection is enabled by using the command written down in the previous options:
+Verify that seamless ssh connection is enabled by using the commands suggested in the previous alternative:
 ```bash
 ssh -o StrictHostKeyChecking=no hdfs-slave-1
 ssh -o StrictHostKeyChecking=no hdfs-slave-2
 ```

-## Configure the instances
+## Configure the cluster instances
-Five configuration files have to be updated (or created) on master and slave instances in order to have our cluster configured: core-site.xml, mapred-site.xml, hdfs-site.xml, yarn-site.xml, and slaves. (mind that some variables have been deprecated as new versions of Hadoop are releases, be aware of that).
+Five configuration files have to be updated (or created) on master and slave instances in order to have our cluster configured: `core-site.xml`, `mapred-site.xml`, `hdfs-site.xml`, `yarn-site.xml`, and `slaves` (mind that some variables have been deprecated as new versions of Hadoop are releases, be aware of that).

-### core-site.xml
+### `core-site.xml`
-First, core-site.xml must be updated on all instances (master and slaves), in order to set the properties hadoop.tmp.dir and fs.defaultFS:
+First, `core-site.xml` must be updated on all instances (master and slaves), in order to set the properties `hadoop.tmp.dir` and `fs.defaultFS`:
 ```bash
 sudo nano $HADOOP_HOME/etc/hadoop/core-site.xml
 ```